 - Mercury and Venus are the two planets with no known moons.

-- Saturn has the highest number of moons, 82.
+- Jupiter has the highest number of known moons, 92.

 - Earth’s Moon is the brightest object in our night sky.